Fence Installer Peggy

 What is the average cost of fence installation?

-Typical national averages fall between $15 and $50 per linear foot when labor and materials are factored in.
+Nationally, homeowners can expect to pay between $15 and $50 per linear foot, including labor and materials.
 That means a fence of about 150 feet in length could run $2,200–$7,500.

-National averages help plan, but a local estimate is the most accurate for your property.
+While averages are useful for budgeting, getting a local estimate is the best way to understand costs in your area.
 An installer will look at your property, materials, and design to deliver a detailed estimate upfront.

 How much should 300 feet of fence cost to install?